SenanS/Natural-Language-Processing-Projects/README.md

 ### Lab 1 - Feature Extraction
-Step by step implementation of Mel Filterbank and MFCC features, correlation between these features was evaluated & utterances were compared with Dynmaic Time Warping.
+Step by step implementation of Mel Filterbank and MFCC features, correlation between these features was evaluated & utterances were compared with Dynamic Time Warping.

 ### Lab 2 - HMMs with Gaussian Emissions